 Any organization, regardless of its size, faces a storm of issues and concerns that can obstruct its pathway to success.
 However, no single company is alone in its struggles.

 Each year, companies unite for discussion at the ANSI Company Member Forum (CMF), where attendants collectively benefit from collaboration opportunities with colleagues to identify industry-wide challenges, network among the standardization community, and learn more about data, information, and best practices.

-The 2019 CMF—set to take place November 5, 2019 during World Standards Week—will serve as a venue for ANSI members from across the expanse of U.S. industry to examine issues tied to national and global standards, as well as conformity assessment developments.
-It will also feature a Standards Capacity Workshop–an open discussion centered around the best practices with respect to managing staff and resources within a company’s standards group.
+The 2020 CMF—set to take place June 9, 2020—will serve as a venue for ANSI members from across the expanse of U.S. industry to examine issues tied to national and global standards, as well as conformity assessment developments.
+This CMF will be held virtually via WebEx to feature important updates, as well as a Standards Management Capacity session to discuss managing standard meetings remotely and the effect of the COVID-19 pandemic on the landscape of standards meeting and activities.
 You can register for the Company Member Forum here.

 By taking part in an ANSI Company Member Forum, attendants have a lot to gain.
 For example, the 2018 Company Member Forum, which took place May 7-8, 2018 at the American Institute of Architects in Washington DC, gave attendants the opportunity to discuss and learn more about China standards reform, artificial intelligence, cybersecurity, and blockchain, as well as topics related to standards management.

 Similarly, the June 24-25, 2019 Company Member Forum, which was held at the Qualcomm Santa Clara office, focused on China standards reform, as well as standards for services, digital transformation, sustainability and the circular economy, the effect of standards on 5G, and bilateral/multilateral trade agreements and standards.
 It also covered an update on government affairs.